escowles/recipes/_posts/2017-05-18-peanut-butter-curry.md

  	<li>Add peanut butter and mix thoroughly until peanut butter is melted into the meat and vegetables.</li>
  	<li>Add remaining ingredients and simmer for 15-20 minutes, until chicken is tender and the sauce is thickened.</li>
 </ol>

 Source: <a href="http://foodformyfamily.com/recipes/easy-thai-peanut-chicken-curry">http://foodformyfamily.com/recipes/easy-thai-peanut-chicken-curry</a>

+---

+2020-06-30 21:46:36: After many failed attempts, this recipe is one that I make all the time.
+It's a very good approximation of the peanut butter curry at Buddha Belly.